boldboldness/xkb-mathy/README.md

 ## Layout Changes:

 The layout is your typical four level keyboard.
-By default holding AltGr (the right Alt key), the keys are 'shifted' to Level 3.
+By default, holding AltGr (the right Alt key) 'shifts' the keys to Level 3.
 Holding AltGr and Shift brings the keys Level 4.

 The true power of this requires use of the "Compose Key".
 This, coupled with my hatred of Caps Lock, compelled me to replace Caps Lock with Compose.
 Further down this file ~~are~~ will be suggested configuration change if you happen to hate this or any other default.